-Previously I’ve come down a little hard on Google over ad-fraud but the good thing is that we’re always able to help customers claim back a large portion of money.
 Today I’m going to talk about ad-fraud or “accidental clicks” from Bing Ads, which comes in the form of “keywordblocks.com”.
-This is hard for me to do because I am also the instructor for the Bing Ads training course on Linkedin, however as I always stated: my clients’ budget comes is the first priority because without advertisers who trust us, PPC would be a dead cat.
+This is hard for me to do because I was also the first instructor for the Bing Ads training course on Linkedin, however as I always stated: my clients’ budget comes is the first priority because without advertisers who trust the industry, PPC would be a dead cat.

 Step1: Stopping it is easy, you just need to opt out of syndicated search partners. **But that might not be enough – I feel that since this has been going on since 2012, it’s time to get the regulators or Microsoft ethics board involved.

 Step2: Submit a refund request with proof (or contact me for information on how to do this).

 Great now the long answer, starting with where most people get caught out – and how to bypass it without shutting down your BingAds account:

 In the ad distribution options, if you allow BingAds to display your ad on sites that are “SYNDICATED”, which is the default option, you’re likely to get a whole lot of fake, bot or “accidental” clicks from something called “keywordblocks”.
 In the image below, you can see the red rectangle indicates the default setting, whereas the green rectangle indicates the preferred setting that will do away with invalid low quality traffic.